protozoo/tarjetas_opacas/Readme.md

 --

 *Update:
-Newspaper ElDiario.es has published the dataset in MS Excel format.
+Newspaper Público.es has published the dataset in MS Excel format.
 It can be downloaded here: http://www.publico.es/549352/asi-se-lo-gastaron-los-86-de-caja-madrid*